 5. Fighting bad things brings happiness

 Bad things happen every day.
 Most people struggle with them.
-This means that they get upset, experience stress and express negative emotions.
-You can deal with the bad things in your life, but the struggle against evil does not create good.
-Drawing attention to the bad moments does not contribute to one’s happiness.
-Happiness depends on how you appreciate your good moments.
+This means that they get upset, experience stress, and express negative emotions.
+You can deal with the hardships in your life, but the struggle against evil does not create good.

 You always have a choice.
-You can pay attention to your troubles and fight them, or you can focus on the good moments in your life.
+You can pay attention to your troubles and fight them, or you can focus on the good aspects of your life.
 Most often, we choose the first option.
-We discuss and complaint about bad things, which does not lead to happiness.
-Instead of thinking about bad things, just enjoy the good ones.
+We discuss and complain about our problems, which does not lead us to happiness.
+Instead of thinking about bad things, shift your focus to enjoying the good ones.

 By the way, unhappiness, in turn, is also subject to these myths.
-Many believe that it comes from external sources, as well as happiness.
-But it comes from you and not from your boss, your relationship, your broken car or whatever… No one but you are responsible for your psychological state.
+Many believe that it comes from outside sources, just like happiness.
+But it comes from you and not from your boss, your relationship, your broken car, or whatever… No one but you is responsible for your attitude to life.

 If you keep this simple truth in mind and are aware of the above myths about happiness, you increase your chances to be genuinely happy!